United Methodists Around the World

-Source: Statistical Review of The United Methodist Church 2016
+Source: Statistical Summary of The United Methodist Church 2018

 No person or organization except the General Conference, which convenes every four years, has authority to speak officially for the denomination.
 General Conference, the denomination's top policy-making body, has a maximum of 1,000 delegates half clergy, half lay, from around the world.
 The conference revises church law and the “Social Principles” (related to a wide range of social and economic concerns) and adopts resolutions on various current moral, social, public policy and economic issues.
 It also approves plans and budgets for churchwide programs for the next four years.